nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Intro.md

 ---

-## 4. Application Stack & System Roles
+## 4. Application Stack & Deep-Dive System Roles

 To build a scalable IAM system, you must strictly define the boundaries of the protocol's components.